20 Top Chinese Snacks You Must Try Today!

 #10 Pineapple Bun

-Pineapple buns are a sweet pastry snack best consumed alongside tea or coffee, that were a childhood breakfast staple when I was growing up.
-The funny fact is they don't actually contain any pineapple, instead they get their name from their resemblance to the tropical fruit's skin.
+Pineapple buns are a sweet pastry snack best consumed alongside tea or coffee.
+They were delicious childhood breakfast staples when we were growing up.
+The funny fact is they don't actually contain any pineapple.
+Instead, they get their name from their close resemblance to the tropical fruit's skin.
 They are also sometimes called polo buns.

 Pineapple bun